timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
 This file is also saved in the folder specified in Parameter 30.

-Parameter 27 defines the length (in angstroms) of the side of a moving parallelepiped area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
+Parameter 27 defines the transverse (x and y) and longitudinal (z) side lengths of a moving parallelepiped area ("box") that is used for peak localization in the reconstructed or imported 3D potential.
 Note that we exclude the "atom_size"-wide vicinity of the outer boundary from this search, as we expect that this vicinity may oten contain artefacts.
 If the peak localization is not performed, parameter 27 is ignored.

 Parameter 28 contains a fully specified pathname for the output or input files (in GRD format  or uncompressed 32-bit floating-point TIFF format) containing 2D sections of